Are You Guilty of Emotional Avoidance?

 Don’t forget to take a break or mini-vacation whenever possible even if you only go outside and admire a bird cheerfully singing—he’s got the right attitude!
 Taking a relaxing drive in the country or going to the museum or art gallery is a great cultural way of taking it easy.
-Just remember: emotional suicide doesn't have to happen unless you let it!
+Just remember: Emotional Avoidance doesn't have to happen unless you let it!

 Job Satisfaction: Are Women Happier

 Do you think that women are more selective and happier in their choices of jobs than men?